 The Stewardship Index—for which data will be collected every three to five years—is a critical part of measuring the impact and tracking the progress of stewardship programs.
 It helps us understand what watershed residents are doing and would be willing to do to protect and restore clean water and empowers those agencies and organizations that foster behavior change to more effectively craft campaigns for best management practice adoption.
 It also improves local decision-making and helps funders prioritize their investments in resident-led action.

 The Stewardship Workgroup has developed guidelines for practitioners who want to explore the raw data behind the Stewardship Index, and an online dashboard that would allow users to segment this data, create correlations and generate custom reports is under development.

 To achieve this outcome, Chesapeake Bay Program partners have committed to:

-- Establishing mechanisms to measure the impact and track the progress of citizen stewardship programs;
+- Establishing mechanisms to measure the impact and track the progress of stewardship programs;

-- Expanding the number and diversity of citizen volunteers and community leaders; and
+- Expanding the number and diversity of volunteers and community leaders; and

-- Expanding the number and diversity of citizen leaders and local champions.
+- Expanding the number and diversity of leaders and local champions.